anodyne/nova/README.md

     * [text\_lang] updated _text\_manage\_depts_
 * fixed bug where users without an active character would be shown in the activity warning panel on the ACP
 * fixed bug where the sample post in the join application email was just a massive wall of text
+* fixed bug where the specifications weren't properly upgraded during the sms upgrade process

 ## Version History